Model module#

 - Parameters:

-wait_for_ready (bool) – If the model is being deployed, wait for it to be ready instead of failing the request.
-Defaults to True
+wait_for_ready (bool, default=True) – If the model is being deployed, wait for it to be ready instead of failing the request

 - Raises: